Table of Contents

 Tourists arriving via Cozumel Airport can take a taxi to the ferry terminal followed by a 20-minute ferry ride onboard the fast Ultramar Ferry to Playa del Carmen where they can hop onboard an ADO bus heading for Tulum.

-Tulum vs. Cancun: Does Cancun or Tulum Have Better Beaches?
+Tulum vs Cancun Beaches: Does Cancun or Tulum Have Better Beaches?

 The powdered sugar sand and tranquil blue waters of the Caribbean are the epitomai of escapism.
 Beaches in general, whether in Cancun or Riviera Maya, are in abundance.
 Visitors have their pick of the best stretches of sand and water activities that include parasailing and surfing.
 However, the best time to soak up the sun in this Mexican paradise is also the busiest.